ItalyPaleAle/francis/docs/content/workflows/examples/tenant-onboarding.md

 ---
 title: "Tenant provisioning"
 weight: 30
-description: "Waiting on an approval, conditional steps, and a parallel group of child workflows"
 ---

-A new tenant is requested, a manager approves it, and three subsystems are provisioned in parallel before the tenant is verified and welcomed.
+This is an example of an IT workflow.
+When a new tenant is requested, a manager has to approve it, and three subsystems are provisioned in parallel before the tenant is verified and welcomed.
 Two of the three are complex enough to be workflows of their own.
 If anything fails after approval, everything provisioned so far is torn down, including whatever the children built.

-## The child definitions
+## Children workflow definitions

 Each child keeps its own status, compensation stack, and timers. `WithOutput` names the step whose output the parent reads back.